 Delay Analysis Training Course & Extension of Time Claims

-A full comprehensive course to prepare Extension of Time and Prolongation Costs Claims
+A full comprehensive course to prepare Extension of Time Claims

 The course explains both the prospective and forensic delay analysis approaches